tral-tral/console-programs/README.md

 It will at random times print a fake error and shutdown the computer.
 Send to victim as a program named hello.update

+## srgexe
+A program that can recreate itself from its own code.
+If you delete it while it's running, it will rebuild itself.